daniel5151/clicky/README.md

 cargo run -- ./resources/ipodloader2/ipodloader2_loops.bin --hdd=raw:file=ipodhd.img
 ```

 `ipodloader_loops_unopt.bin` should display an image of the iPodLinux Tux and then loop forever.
+It's not really useful other than as a smoke-test to make sure clicky built correctly.

 `ipodloader2_loops.bin` is what's currently being worked on, and output fluctuates every other commit :)

 ## Dev Guide

-If you're interested in helping preserve a piece of iconic hardware from the early 2000s, you're more than welcome to lend a hand!

-**Disclaimer:** `clicky` is still in the "one man project" phase of development, where I push to master, and every third commit is re-architecting fundamental aspects of the emulator's framework.
-If you interested, I'd recommend holding opening a PR for a while.
-I expect things to stabilize sometime around Rockbox starts working okay (namely, once I implement the plumbing for virtual memory + interrupts).
+**Disclaimer:** `clicky` is still in the "one man project" phase of development, where I'm pushing to master, and every third commit re-architects some fundamental aspects of the emulator's framework.
+If you interested, I'd recommend holding off on opening a PR until things stabilize a bit more (and I don't need to have this disclaimer anymore).

 ### Diving in